Skew Mean Curvature Flow: Short Time Existence of SMCF

 \subsection{Proof of the main theorem}

 Now we come back to the case of two dimensional SMCF in $\Real^4$ and finish the proof of local existence of SMCF.

-\begin{proof}[Proof of Theorem \ref{t:main}] By Lemma \ref{prop3.2}, we know that for each $\varepsilon>0$, there exists a positive time $T_\ep>0$ and a smooth solution $F_\ep$ to (\ref{app-flow}) on the time interval $[0,T_{\varepsilon})$.
-For convenience, we denote the second fundamental form of $F_\ep$ at time $t$ by $\vec{A}_\ep(t)$.
+\begin{proof}[Proof of Theorem \ref{t:main}] By Lemma \ref{prop3.2}, we know that for each $\ep>0$, there exists a smooth solution $F_\ep$ to (\ref{app-flow}) on a maximal time interval $[0,T_{\ep})$.
+For convenience, we denote the second fundamental form of $F_\ep$ at time $t$ by $\A_\ep(t)$.